ZeYuanDuan/vocabulary-flashcards-backend/README.md

 Get daily word recommendations to expand your vocabulary effortlessly.
 Save the words you want to learn, organize them with custom tags, and review them anytime to reinforce your memory.

+This project is part of a front-end and back-end separation architecture.
+You can find the front-end repository here: [Vocabulary Flashcards Frontend](https://github.com/dan00815/voc-memorize-projectt).

 ## Technical Highlights

 ### Tech Stack